mbierman/homebridge-installer/README.md

 To install, [learn how to ssh into your firewalla](https://help.firewalla.com/hc/en-us/articles/115004397274-How-to-access-Firewalla-using-SSH-) if you don't know how already.

-Note: One user reported that the latest homebridge isn't working with firewallas running Ubuntu 18.x.
-If you want to run Homebridge on firewalla, I recommend flashing to the latest
+⚠️ Note: One user reported that the latest homebridge is no longer working with firewalla boxes running Ubuntu 18.x.
+If you want to run Homebridge on firewalla, I recommend flashing to the latest firewalla release
 * [Purple/Purple SE](https://help.firewalla.com/hc/en-us/articles/4407636001555-Resetting-Firewalla-Purple-Purple-SE#h_01FGJZDHFVJAZ93W64KMERS22R)
 * [Gold SE](https://help.firewalla.com/hc/en-us/articles/19523706861843)
 * [Gold/Gold Plus](https://help.firewalla.com/hc/en-us/articles/360048626153-Firewalla-Gold-and-Gold-Plus-How-to-Flash-Installer-Image)